CharonSSS/RSS-Origin/README.md

 - [TUFX](https://forum.kerbalspaceprogram.com/index.php?/topic/192212-*)

 Incompatibles:
 Seriously, I didn't expect anything incompatible.
-If there has to be an answer, it is other expansion pack for RSS are incompatible.
+If there has to be an answer, it is other expansion packs for RSS.

 ### Download & installation instruction